MrPinguiiin/attendo/README.md

 # SaaS Attendance System

-A backend SaaS application for employee attendance system with multi-tenant architecture using NestJS, Prisma, Redis, and PostgreSQL.
+A full-stack SaaS application for employee attendance system with multi-tenant architecture.
+Backend built with NestJS, Prisma, Redis, PostgreSQL, and mobile app with Flutter.

 ## Main Features